Caricatures by Kathy BBB Business Review

 I also realize this party is going to be over too quickly if I don’t do something.
 I’m actually TOO fast.
 They’ve only hired me for an hour (rare that I accept this but Fairhope is only 20 minutes from my house so I agreed to it ) and I’m already halfway through the folks but I will have too much time left over at the end at this rate.

-So I tell Ann “since yall hired me, I’m going to give you something special and give you color.”
+So I tell Ann “since yall hired me, I’m going to give you something special ."
+I tell her.

 And it’s on to the next folks.